Nemeas/100-days-of-code/log.md

 **Today's progress**: Fixing even more bugs related to outside influence (turning off the screen), but this made me add an "pause"-feature =)

 **Thoughts**: Bugs, bugs, bugs, bugs.. so much to think about..
 But I think I have something that workes better now than it did yesterday, so thats a win!
 I need to figure out how to make the player progress..
 I want this to be done using some kind of algorithm.. taking the score over time, and creating a lvl of difficulty appropriate to the players current state.

+### Day 18: 04.08.2018
+**Today's progress**: Trying to make the difficulty in the game interesting.. ended up with a frame that will do the job, but not the implementation.

+**Thoughts**: I did a couple of attempts here, but none felt good when playing.
+My mind also wandered towards ML, but I have no idea where to start, and I think perhaps this might be overkill for my first game..
+I don't want to maintain a list of hardcoded game-difficulty-setup, I want some kind of algorithm to just make it happen, in a good way..

+Also I need to figure out how to lvl a player.
+I don't know what to use..
+I can't really just say that, ok, you finished the first stage with 20 wins, so you are now lvl 2! congrats!
+Hm.. then the difficulty should increase, so it would be more difficult to reach 20 wins.. hm..
+I might be on to something here..